See our frequently asked questions.

 You can choose a specialist directly from the medical specialties or the locations available.
 Once you have selected the doctor you will see the clinic’s contact information.

 All appointments are scheduled directly with the clinic.

-You can see the contact information in the clinic's profile or you can register and contact the clinic through our website.
+You can see the contact information in the clinic's profile.

 Yes, the application is very common with Mexicans business.